Anxiety: Why Me?

-The development of an anxiety disorder can be looked at from a “bio-psycho-social” perspective.
-The “bio” is one’s genetic inheritance or inborn temperament.
-What one inherits is a predisposition toward anxiety, not a specific gene that predicts one will be anxious.
-However, temperament can be seen very early in childhood.
+• The “bio” is one’s genetic inheritance or inborn temperament.
+What one inherits is a predisposition toward anxiety, not a specific gene that predicts one will become anxious.
+Temperament can be seen very early in childhood.
 Some babies are very sensitive to change, easily upset, extremely uncomfortable with people they don’t know well, or quiet and introverted.

-The “psycho” refers to one’s background experiences, especially in early childhood and within the family.
-Difficult, chronically stressful or traumatic experiences in one’s growing up years creates a greater vulnerability toward severe anxiety (as well as depression, chronic pain syndromes, autoimmune disorders, and chemical dependence, to name a few conditions).
-These difficult and painful circumstances includes alcoholism in the family, loss of a parent due to death or divorce, rigidly strict parenting styles, criticism and the expectation of perfection, to name just a few.
-I will discuss this issue more in depth in a future article.
-Research on the brain in the last decade has shown that such conditions actually change the functioning of the brain, creating more stress-related chemicals and less neurotransmitter activity that leads to difficulties with mood and tension.
+• The “psycho” refers to one’s background experiences, especially in early childhood and within the family.
+Difficult, chronically stressful or traumatic experiences in one’s growing up years creates a greater vulnerability toward severe anxiety (as well as depression, chronic pain syndromes, autoimmune disorders, and chemical dependence).
+These difficult and painful circumstances may include alcoholism in the family, loss of a parent due to death or divorce, rigidly strict parenting styles, as well as criticism and the expectation of perfection.
+In the last decade, research on the brain has shown that such conditions actually change the functioning of the brain, creating more stress-related chemicals and less neurotransmitter activity, leading to difficulties with mood and tension.

 Genetic Predisposition/Temperament